 Are you a public works employee or municipal engineer who recently transitioned into a supervisory role?
 Or, are you a public works supervisor who wants to increase your knowledge and sharpen your supervisory skills?
 Become a more effective public works professional by attending the UW-Madison Public Works Supervisory Academy.

-The Public Works Supervisory Academy program, designed for first and second-line public works supervisors and municipal engineers and technicians with limited formal supervisory training, offers:
+The Public Works Supervisory Academy (PWSA) certificate program, designed for first and second-line public works supervisors and municipal engineers and technicians with limited formal supervisory training, offers:

 - Practical information, tips, and tools from experienced instructors